Fearless Critic

 (512) 459-6363

-Even better is a well-spiced and moist falafel, with just the right amount of crispiness; it’s one of the best in Austin.
-Souvlaki (here, it’s beef) tastes oddly a little like teriyaki, but is tender with nice charred bits.
-Baklava is on the dry and flaky side of the honey-phyllo ratio.
-You don’t really care.
-You’re just here for the company.
+That shawarma is the standard lamb-and-beef mix ground with herbs and spices and reformed into a vertical spit for broiling.
+It’s correct and satisfying.
+Even better is a well-spiced falafel with just the right amount of crispiness; it’s one of the best in Austin.
+Souvlaki (here beef) tastes oddly like teriyaki, but is tender with nice charred bits.
+Tzatziki is as good as industrial-made tzatziki can be, and pitas are doughy and lightly grilled.
+But we’re mostly here for the company.
 “Weatherpeople have the only job where they can screw it up half the time and not get fired!”
 You laugh and nod.
 “You’re good people,” he says, “you can come back.”
 You’re good people, too, bub.
 And we will.